-- state an address of the complainant to which notices may be forwarded under the IP Act
+- state an address of the complainant to which notices may be forwarded under the Act;

 - give particulars of the act or practice the subject of the complaint.

-Privacy complaints need to be marked private and confidential and forwarded to:
+Privacy complaints are to be marked private and confidential and forwarded to: